MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 #### Delete activity

-Deletes an activity that was sent.
-You must provide the activities `activityId` to specify the activity to delete.
+Deletes an activity that was previously sent.
+Requires the ID of the previous activity.

 ```C#
 new DeleteActivity ()